JoerdonFryeman/Matrix/README.md

 Some program settings can be specified in the matrix_config.json file.

-Change color of rain: BLACK, BLUE, CYAN, GREEN, MAGENTA, RED, WHITE, YELLOW; Enable or disable matrix or neo modules;
-Write your own sentences for example: "Fall asleep, Neo...";
+Change color of rain: BLACK, BLUE, CYAN, GREEN, MAGENTA, RED, WHITE, YELLOW; Enable or disable info mode, matrix or neo modules; Write your own sentences for example: "Fall asleep, Neo...";
 You can also choose the rate of threads, voids or symbols and speed of rain;
 With true or false you may enable and disable some kinds of symbols.